ethereum/distributed-validator-specs/README.md

 The two fundamental concepts behind Distributed Validators are:

-- **consensus**: the responsibilities of a single validator are split among several co-validators, who must work together to reach agreement on how to vote before signing any message.
+- **consensus**: the responsibilities of a single validator are split among several operators, who must work together to reach agreement on how to vote before signing any message.
-- **_M-of-N_ threshold signatures**: the validator's staking key is split into _N_ pieces and each of the co-validators holds a share.
-When at least _M_ of the co-validators reach consensus on how to vote, they each sign the message with their share and a combined signature can be reconstructed from the shares.
+- **_M-of-N_ threshold signatures**: the validator's staking key is split into _N_ pieces and each of the operators holds a share.
+When at least _M_ of the operators reach consensus on how to vote, they each sign the message with their share and a combined signature can be reconstructed from the shares.

 Ethereum proof-of-stake uses the BLS signature scheme, in which the private keys can be _M-of-N_ secret-shared (using Shamir secret sharing) to implement _M-of-N_ threshold signatures.

-By combining a suitable (safety-favouring) consensus algorithm with an _M-of-N_ threshold signature scheme, the DV protocol ensures that agreement is backed up by cryptography and at least _M_ co-validators agree about any decision.
+By combining a suitable (safety-favouring) consensus algorithm with an _M-of-N_ threshold signature scheme, the DV protocol ensures that agreement is backed up by cryptography and at least _M_ operators agree about any decision.

 ### Resources